-Throughout lockdown many people were exposed to distress caused by disruption to key services.
+Throughout the lockdown, many people were exposed to the distress caused by the disruption to key services.
 Limited access to dental surgeries has driven up common dental problems with patients forgoing regular check-ups.

 Dentists are now urging the public to carry out oral health checks to prevent easily avoidable issues becoming more challenging and costly dental emergencies.
-Regular check-ups along with brushing at least twice a day and flossing daily play an important role in preventing problems.
+Regular check-ups, brushing at least twice a day, and flossing daily are important in preventing problems.

 Here is a list of 15 common dental issues to watch out for.

 According to dental studies, about 85% of people with persistent bad breath have a dental condition to blame.
 There are a wide range of triggers including gum disease, cavities, oral cancer, dry mouth and bacteria on the tongue.
 Using mouthwash to cover up bad breath caused by a dental problem will only serve to mask the odour but will remain a problem.
 If you have chronic bad breath, it is important to visit your dentist to rule out these problems or seek further support.

 Gum disease, or periodontal disease, is one of the main causes of tooth loss among adults.
 It involves an infection within the gums surrounding the teeth.
 Although scientists believe it may be linked to heart disease, everyone is at risk of gum disease.
 It usually occurs after the age of 30.
 Smoking is one of the most significant risk factors.
 Diabetes and dry mouth also increase risk.
 Key symptoms include bad breath, red, swollen, tender, or bleeding gums, sensitive teeth, and painful chewing.